lolxapple/New_Game/README.md

-# Visual-Novel-1
+# New Game!!
-A visual novel
+A visual novel about 2 guys trying to make a visual novel